jpjpjp/bot-test-framework-example/README.md

 In general the testing works as follows:
   - Bot is configured to talk to an instance of the spark emulator, rather than the actual Cisco Spark For Developers API endpoint.
   - The Cisco Spark Emulator is configured to run in "bot test mode".
 When in this mode it inspects incoming requests for an X-Bot-Responses header.
-For requests that have this header, the emulator intercepts the responses that woudl normally be sent back to the testing application and waits for the specified number of bot requests to come in.
+For requests that have this header, the emulator intercepts the responses that would normally be sent back to the testing application and waits for the specified number of bot requests to come in.
 Each time a correlated bot request is sent to the emulator (correlation generally is done via the roomId), the request information is captured and added to the body of the stored response.
 When the number of bot requests specified in the X-Bot-Responses header are made, the consoldiated response is sent back to the testing framework
   - The Testing Framework (this sample uses Postman, but any framework that can send REST requests and inspect the results will do), then inspects the responses to each request, ensuring that the expected bot requests were made

 The following sections walk through how to configure the spark-emulator to run in "bot test mode", how to modify a bot in order to make it "testable", and finally how to write and run tests that emulate spark user actions to ensure that the bot responds as expected.